Elon Musk: Tesla to build car and battery factory in 'Berlin area' | DW | 12.11.2019

-Musk also said that Tesla would be opening a design and engineering center in Berlin, reported the Electrek magazine, one of the leading publications specializing in E-mobility.
+Musk also said that Tesla would be opening a design and engineering center in Berlin, reported the Electrek magazine, a publication specializing in E-mobility.
 They also cited Musk as saying that the factory would be built in "Berlin area."

 -